etn-ccis/blui-react-native-cli-templates/README.md

-# React Native Cli Templates
+# React Native CLI Templates

 These are project templates that are used by the PX Blue CLI when starting a new PX Blue project.
 They are used behind the scenes by the PX Blue CLI.